Daxvshah11/gRPC-Stripe/README.md

 ### Payment Gateway Server

-* Only ONE, always.
-Assuming that it NEVER goes Offline
+* Only ONE, always

+* It can go offline!

 * Only Gateway server has the `Interceptors`, and Bank servers dont have it